Learn at the Museum

 Refund policy for adult programs: Unless otherwise noted, refunds for ticketed/paid adult programs will be made if a request is submitted in writing at least two weeks before the scheduled program.
 The full cost of the ticket/registration, minus any credit card or other processing fees, will be issued via check within 30 days following the written request.

-Thank you to Art Bridges and TD Charitable Foundation for supporting programs for adults in 2020–2021.
+Thank you to Art Bridges and TD Charitable Foundation for supporting programs for adults in 2023–2024.

 For Families

-To be included on our mailing list or for more information about any of these programs, call 828.253.3227 x133.
+To be included on our mailing list or for more information about any of these programs, call 828.253.3227 x133 or x124.

 Refund policy for family programs: Unless otherwise noted, refunds for ticketed/paid family programs will be made if a request is submitted in writing at least two weeks before the scheduled program.
-The full cost of the ticket/registration, minus any credit card or other processing fees, will be issued via check within 30 days following the written request.
+The full cost of the ticket/registration, minus any credit card or other processing fees, will be issued within 30 days following the written request.

-Thank you to Art Bridges, Bank of America Charitable Foundation, and Walnut Cove Members Association for supporting programs for families in 2020–2021.
+Thank you to Art Bridges, Bank of America Charitable Foundation, and Walnut Cove Members Association for supporting programs for families in 2023–2024.

 For Educators

-To be included on our mailing list or for more information about any of these programs, call 828.253.3227 x133.
+To be included on our mailing list or for more information about any of these programs, call 828.253.3227 x133 or x124.

 The Museum invites students and teachers to investigate the important role that art plays in life and learning through its student and teacher programs.
 Programs include guided tours, professional development for teachers, and multi-visit classroom residencies.